 This project consists of two frameworks: INFRAM - Intervention Framework and PACO - Model for payment system comparison.
 They address possible interventions and evaluations of different strategies.

-a) to develop a flexible generic framework for testing of public health interventions (e.g. analysis of the cost-effectiveness of screening programs, evaluation of the consequences of prevention, assessment of the impact of therapy, simulation of vaccination programs), called INFRAM, and to realize a prototype of this concept for the evaluation of screening programs,
+a) the development of a flexible generic framework for testing of public health interventions (e.g. analysis of the cost-effectiveness of screening programs, evaluation of the consequences of prevention, assessment of the impact of therapy, simulation of vaccination programs), called INFRAM, which was also put to use as a prototype for the evaluation of screening programs,

-b) to create a model for the comparison of reimbursement systems and (potentially) the impact of other organizational interventions (PACO), and
+b) creation of a model for the comparison of reimbursement systems and (potentially) the impact of other organizational interventions (PACO), and

-c) to make prognoses for the impact of the planned stepped-care approach to medical care (“Versorgungsstufenkonzept”).
+c) development of prognoses for the impact of the planned stepped-care approach to medical care (“Versorgungsstufenkonzept”).

-We develop a concept for a modular model for assessment of the impact of various public health interventions on a set of diseases.
-To achieve this goal, we need to find a classification of diseases which is suitable for developing appropriate modules for simulating the typical disease progression in the respective classes.
-This concept will for example be used to evaluate screening programs for specific non-communicable chronic diseases (e.g. colon cancer).
+We developed a concept for a modular model for assessment of the impact of various public health interventions on a set of diseases.
+To achieve this, we needed to find a classification of diseases which was suitable for developing appropriate modules for simulating the typical disease progression in the respective classes.
+This concept can now be used, for example, to evaluate screening programs for specific non-communicable chronic diseases (e.g. colon cancer).

-Work processes, technical methods and presentation techniques for visualizing outcomes need to be developed.
-The main focus lies on presenting standardized outcome measures (e.g., life years gained, costs and cost-effectiveness) in an easily understandable and intuitive way, making the results more accessible to decision makers and the public.
+Work processes, technical methods and presentation techniques for visualizing outcomes have been developed.
+The main focus was set on presenting standardized outcome measures (e.g., life years gained, costs and cost-effectiveness) in an easily understandable and intuitive way, making the results more accessible to decision makers and the public.

-Furthermore, a dynamic simulation model that allows for the comparison of the impact of different reimbursement systems (e.g., on health care costs) will be developed (PACO).
-This task will be tightly linked to other DEXHELPP projects like "Project 3 - Burden of Disease" (e.g. multi-morbidities) and "Project 4 - Pathways of Service Utilization" (e.g. prioritized pathways).
-Especially the impact of the "stepped-care" approach on the healthcare system will be investigated.
+Furthermore, a dynamic simulation model that allows for the comparison of the impact of different reimbursement systems (e.g., on health care costs) will be developed (PACO) was developed.
+This task was closely linked to other DEXHELPP projects like "Project 3 - Burden of Disease" (e.g. multi-morbidities) and "Project 4 - Pathways of Service Utilization" (e.g. prioritized pathways).
+Especially the impact of the "stepped-care" approach on the healthcare system was investigated.

-The developed frameworks allows answering questions on the impact of public health interventions, reimbursement systems, and other organizational interventions in a generic way, which accelerates decision support and potentially reduces its costs.
-The innovative target-group oriented presentation and visualization concepts of results should facilitate communication of the acquired knowledge.
+The developed frameworks enable to understand the impact of public health interventions, reimbursement systems, and other organizational interventions in a generic way, which accelerates decision support and potentially reduces its costs.
+The innovative target-group oriented presentation and visualization concepts of results also facilitate communication of the acquired knowledge.